 Why does Campy need Mono.Cecil?

-Although DotNetAnywhere includes a meta type system capable of reading any assembly, Mono.Cecil is used to read the user’s app CIL code.
+Although DotNetAnywhere includes a meta type system capable of reading any assembly, Mono.Cecil is used to read the user’s app CIL instructions for methods.
 It is a well-developed API, and superior to the DotNetAnywhere meta system and anything else out there.

-Campy interfaces with CUDA and LLVM through a SWIG-generated layer.
+Campy (written mostly in C#) interfaces with CUDA and LLVM, both of which are native DLL libraries, through a SWIG-generated layer.
 Why SWIG?
 The CUDA API is a well-organized API containing over 397 functions.
 Of those, only about 20 are actually used in Campy.
 Likewise, LLVM is a very large API, and for the same reason as with CUDA.
 Although one could use C++ Interop (Implicit P/Invoke), I did not know which functions would be used in Campy.
 So, to allow for maximal flexibility, the interface is SWIG generated.
 Further, LLVM is not delivered as a library (DLL or SO files).
 Due to the unstable and kludgy nature of SWIG, it would probably be good to work out an alternative, or to use C++ Interop alone.

 What space are GPU objects allocated in?